The Local Lemma is asymptotically tight for SAT: Formal Construction of -Trees

-Let $T$ be a $(k,d,C_r(x))$-tree and $T^*$ a $(k,d,C^*_r(x))$-tree.
-Consider a full binary tree of depth $l$ and attach $T^*$ to one of the $2^l$ leaves of this tree and attach a separate copy of $T$ to all remaining $2^l-1$ leaves.
-This way we obtain a finite binary tree $T'$ with all non-leaf vertices having exactly two children.
-To check condition (i$'$) of the definition notice that no leaf of $T'$ is in distance less than $l$ from the root, leaves in distance $l\le j\le r$ are all in $T^*$ and leaves in distance $r<j\le k$ are all in the $2^l-1$ copies of $T$.
-Condition (ii) we have to check only for vertices in distance $1\le j\le l$ from the root.
-There are two types of vertices in distance $j$.
-One of them has $2^{l-j}$ copies of $T$ below it, the other has one less and also $T^*$.
-It is a straight forward calculation to bound the number of leaves below and in distance at most $k$ in either case.
-Instead of giving all the details of the computation we mention that the vertex of the first type in distance $j=1$ of the root makes us use the specific value of $d'<d$ we use and the vertices of the second type make it necessary to assume a bound on $|C^*_r(x)|$. $\Box$
+Let $T$ be a $(k,d,C_r(\vec x))$-tree and $T^*$ a $(k,d,C^*_r(\vec x))$-tree.
+Consider a full binary tree of height $l$ and attach $T^*$ to one of the $2^l$ leaves of this tree and attach a separate copy of $T$ to all remaining $2^l-1$ leaves.
+This way we obtain a finite binary tree $T'$.
+We claim that $T'$ is a $(k,d,\vec x)$-tree showing the constructibility of $\vec x$ and finishing the proof of the lemma.
+To check condition (i) of the definition of a $(k,d,\vec x)$-tree notice that no leaf of $T'$ is in distance less than $l$ from the root, leaves in distance $l\le j\le r$ are all in $T^*$ and leaves in distance $r<j\le k$ are all in the $2^l-1$ copies of $T$.
+Hence

-Armed with the last two lemmas we are ready to prove the main result of this paper.